coreboot/coreboot/Documentation/arch/riscv/index.md

 ## Stage handoff protocol
 On entry to a stage or payload,
 * all harts are running.
-* A0 is the hart ID
+* A0 is the hart ID.
 * A1 is the pointer to the Flattened Device Tree (FDT).

 ## Additional payload handoff requirements